nhanv/spine-cocos2dx-debugdraw/README.md

 ### Usage

-	  // Create and add skeletons to layer
-	  CSkeleton* skeletonNode1 = new CCSkeleton(skeletonData);
+	  // Create and add skeletons to CCLayer as normal CSkeleton* skeletonNode1 = new CCSkeleton(skeletonData);
 	  CSkeleton* skeletonNode2 = new CCSkeleton(skeletonData);
 	  addChild(skeletonNode1);